The Singaporean firm acted for lenders in the cross-border restructuring of Southeast Asia’s largest shipping liner

 |Partners in restructuring team||15|

 History of the practice

 Established well over a century ago, Allen & Gledhill prides itself on being one of Singapore’s oldest firms.
 The 12-member insolvency division, integrated within the firm’s international arbitration and litigation practices, is a key player on the city-state’s restructuring scene, with decades of experience in cross-border cases spanning the Association of South East Asian Nations region.

-The practice is currently headed by Chong Yee Leong, who alongside Andrew Yeo took over from Edwin Tong SC when he joined Singapore’s government as Senior Minister of State for Law in 2018.
+The practice is currently headed by Chong Yee Leong, alongside Andrew Yeo who took over from Edwin Tong SC when he joined Singapore’s government as Senior Minister of State for Law in 2018.
 (Yeo is now co-head of the litigation and dispute resolution department).
-Other prominent partners include Andrew Chan and Edward Tiong, who is deputy head of the practice.
+Other prominent partners include Andrew Chan, and Edward Tiong, who is deputy head of the practice.

 Allen & Gledhill partners are also longstanding and active members of various insolvency institutions, including the Insolvency Practitioners Association of Singapore, the Law Society’s insolvency committee and the Turnaround Management Association of Singapore.